Chapter Summary: Daniel goes to school and meets some not-so-promising people.

 "Hi, are you the new student?"

 The tour went well.
 A few of Daniel's classes were all in hallway L, which was great.
 The others, art and science, were in M, which was a building outside.
-History was in it's own, one room building outside, H.
+History was in H, a single building outside.

 "So, you're from the UK?" she asked, peering at Daniel.
 The male teen glanced at her.